 Easy Access Outfits

 Pack a couple nightgowns or bodysuits for them to sleep in.
 Hospitals can be chilly, so you want to make sure your baby stays warm and cozy.
 Gowns that snap or tie at the bottom or body suits with zippers up the front are extremely convenient.
 Both allow for easy access for diaper changes or clothing swaps if need be.
+For additional coziness, don't forget socks, booties, hats, and other essentials to keep your baby comfortable.

 A Photo Outfit